 Submission deadline is 31 May 2017

 Contact for film submission and further information: submission

 The selection of approx. 40-50 films proposed to the EFA Members to be considered for a nomination is made as follows:

-- In the 20 (twenty) European countries with the highest number of EFA Members (as of 15 March 2016) these members vote directly for one film from among the national feature films released in their country or screened at festivals after 1 July 2015.
+- In the 20 (twenty) European countries with the highest number of EFA Members (as of 15 March 2017), these members vote directly for one film from among the national feature films released in their country or screened at festivals between 1 June 2016 and 31 May 2017.
 With a minimal voter turnout of 25%, the film having received the highest number of votes in each of these countries will automatically be included in the selection of films, provided it corresponds to the regulations of the European Film Awards.
 Should the voter turnout be less than 25%, the EFA Board has the right to establish which film shall be added to the selection.

-- the selection of the approx. 20-30 remaining films is made by a committee composed of members of the EFA Board and a group of experts appointed by the Board.
+- the selection of the approx. 20-30 remaining films is made by a committee composed of the EFA Board and a group of experts appointed by the board.
 These remaining films are selected from proposals submitted before 31 May by European film institutions, festivals, trade magazines, media partners, members of the European Film Academy, EFA Patrons and producers of European films.

 - around 40-50 films, 20 of them elected directly by EFA Members, the others selected from all proposals received as explained above.

 To give all candidates an equal chance, the films selected are made available as VOD to the EFA Members for the nomination procedure.

 Producers of European films whose films are not among the recommended films may – upon payment of a fee – make their films available to the EFA Members as VOD.